rudripota/RudriBookStore/RudriBookStore/README.txt

 error 1: Column names in each table must be unique.
 Column name 'CoverTypeId' in table 'Products' is specified more than once error 2: Failed executing DbCommand (3ms) [Parameters=[], CommandType='Text', CommandTimeout='30'] ALTER TABLE [Products] ADD [CoverTypeId] int NOT NULL DEFAULT 0;

+2023-11-28
+0925
+Navigated to product controller
+Changed category to coverlist in the function
+Read over the thing
+Updated SD.cs in Utility Project